 Most corneal abrasions happen as a result of:

-Factors that may increase your risk of corneal abrasion include:
+Factors that may increase the risk of corneal abrasion include:

 Symptoms may include: